 Accounting for the income tax effects of the Tax Act requires significant judgments and estimates in the interpretation and calculations of the provisions of the Tax Act.
-Due to the timing of the enactment and the complexity involved in applying the provisions of the Tax Act, the Company has made reasonable estimates of the effects and recorded provisional amounts in its financial statements for fiscal year 2017 as permitted under Staff Accounting Bulletin No. 118, ("SAB 118") Income Tax Accounting Implications of the Tax Cuts and Jobs Act, which provides guidance on accounting for the Tax Act's impact.
+Due to the timing of the enactment and the complexity involved in applying the provisional amounts in its financial statements for fiscal year 2017 as permitted under Staff Accounting Bulletin No. 118, ("SAB 118") Income Tax Accounting Implications of the Tax Cuts and Jobs Act, which provides guidance on accounting for the Tax Act's impact.
 As the Company collects and prepares necessary data, and interprets any additional guidance issued by the U.S. Treasury Department or the Internal Revenue Service, the Company may make adjustments to the provisional amounts.
 In addition, the Company's valuation allowance analysis is affected by various aspects of the Tax Act, including the new limitation on the deductibility of interest expense and the impact of GILTI.
 Those adjustments may materially impact the provision for income taxes and the effective tax rate in the period in which the adjustments are made.
 The accounting for the tax effects of the enactment of the Tax Act will be completed in fiscal year 2018.